 Monday, June 29, 2020

-The International Institute and Ford School of Public Policy are excited to present a webinar on brand new research on COVID-19 and its effects in different countries around the world.
-U-M Professors Pauline Jones, Elizabeth King, Ann Chih Lin, Laura Rozek, and Twila Tardif will present findings from a survey that they just conducted over the past month, along with other U-M researchers.
-They will be presenting the latest findings on how people feel about the disease and prevention efforts, anxiety, vaccination, blame and how it differs across different countries, regions, and among different identities.
-This will be an excellent opportunity to not only hear some of the most recent research on COVID-19, but also get a view of how it is affecting people around the world.
+The International Institute and Ford School of Public Policy presented a webinar on brand new research on COVID-19 and its effects in different countries around the world.
+U-M Professors Pauline Jones, Elizabeth King, Ann Chih Lin, Laura Rozek, and Twila Tardif discussed findings from a recently-conducted survey.
+They presented the latest findings on how people feel about the disease and prevention efforts, anxiety, vaccination, blame and how it differs across different countries, regions, and among different identities.
+Along with discussing the research on COVID-19, the expert panel shared how the pandemic is affecting people around the world.